MicrosoftDocs/azure-docs/articles/healthcare-apis/dicom/enable-diagnostic-logging.md

    For information on how to work with diagnostic logs, see [Azure Resource Log documentation](../../azure-monitor/essentials/platform-logs-overview.md)

-## Log Details
+## Log details
-The log schema used differ based on the destination.
+The log schema used differs based on the destination.
 Log Analytics has a schema that will differ from other destinations.
 Each log type will also have a schema that differs.

 ### Audit log details

-#### Raw Logs
+#### Raw logs

 The DICOM service returns the following fields in the audit log as seen when streamed outside of Log Analytics: